nup002/Threaded-VideoCapture/README.md

 A direct drop-in replacement for OpenCV's `VideoCapture` that runs in a background thread, allowing the main thread to do useful work instead of waiting on frames.

+This library is useful if your code spend a lot of time waiting for new frames, or if you are processing a stream in realtime and cannot process frames fast enough to keep up with the stream.

 `ThreadedVideoCapture` is a new library.
 Bugs may exist, and useful features may be missing.
 Bug reports, feature requests, and pull requests are therefore highly appreciated!